 Network assortativity and distance-preserving surrogates

 This example demonstrates how to calculate network assortativity and generate distance-preserving surrogate connectomes for null hypothesis testing.
-We’ll use structural connectivity data and myelin maps from Bazinet et al. (2023) to show how brain network topology relates to spatial patterns of cortical features.
+We’ll use structural connectivity data and myelin maps from Bazinet et al. (2023) to explore how brain network topology relates to spatial patterns of cortical features:

 First, let’s fetch the structural connectivity and myelin data from Bazinet et al. (2023).
-This dataset contains a 400-parcel structural connectome and corresponding T1w/T2w myelin maps:
+This dataset contains a 400-parcel structural connectome with a corresponding distance matrix specifying the distance between parcel centroids.
+It also contains a T1w/T2w myelin map:

 import numpy as np